Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 4: The Individualist

-What broke you: Early loss that felt personal.
+What created it: Early loss that felt personal.
 Being the weird kid.
 Parents who couldn’t handle your intensity.
 Siblings who belonged while you didn’t.

-Your trauma response: Freeze in melancholy, flee into fantasy.
+Your survival pattern: Freeze in melancholy, flee into fantasy.
 You’re drowning in feelings while searching for an identity that feels real.
 Your suffering became your identity.

 How it shows up now: